• Skip to main content

 Causes of Ankylosing Spondylitis

 There is no known cause for ankylosing spondylitis, but genetic factors are usually indicators of the disease.
-Individuals with the gene HLA-B27 may be at an increased risk of developing ankylosing spondylitis.
+Individuals with the HLA-B27 gene may be at an increased risk of developing ankylosing spondylitis.

 Ankylosing Spondylitis Symptoms